OpenHFT/Chronicle-Queue/docs/FAQ.md

 Vertical scalability is essential for low latency as having more nodes usually increases latency.

 Having one node which can handle the load of data centre also save money and power consumption.

+## What if I have a slow consumer?

+Chronicle has an advantage over other queuing systems that the consumer can be any amount behind the producer (up to the free space on your disk)
+Chronicle has been tested where the consumer was more than main memory behind the producer.
+This reduced the maximum throughput by about half.
+Most systems, in Java, where the queue exceed the main memory cause the machine to become unusable.

+Note: the Consumer can stop, restart and continue with minimal impact to the producer, if the data is still in main memory.

+Having a faster disk sub-system helps in extreme conditions like these.
+Chronicle has been tested on a laptop with and HDD with a write speed of 12 MB/s and an over-clocked hex core i7 PCI-SSD card which sustained write speed of 900 MB/s.

 ## What types of Excerpt are there?